-Security agents have abducted Amani Mohammed Mwafujo, minutes after his release from Shimo La Tewa Maximum Prison, where was remanded since 2016, his family has said.
+Security agents have abducted Amani Mohammed Mwafujo, minutes after his release from Shimo La Tewa Maximum Prison, where he was remanded in 2016, his family has said.

 On March 17, 2022, Kwale Law Court acquitted Mwafujo of 10 terror-related charges and ordered his release, which was delayed until March 21 at 10 am.